 Note: Some of ManyChat’s interface and information has changed.
 We’re working hard at updating this content.
 Please stay tuned!

 There are over 90 million small businesses using Facebook.
-Many of them benefit from free tools like Facebook Pages, Messenger, and groups.
+Many of them benefit from free tools like Facebook Business Pages, Messenger, and groups.
 While organic reach is becoming hard to achieve, you can still leverage Facebook to reach your audience without paying.

 If you want to build an organic Facebook marketing strategy, focus on these four key ways to engage and build your audience.

 If you’re struggling to respond to comments on your posts, or you want to start a conversation with Facebook leads, using a Facebook Comments Growth Tool is a good way to go, especially as your fan base grows.

 The Facebook Comment Growth Tool is one of the most used tools in ManyChat.
 It’s a simple yet powerful way for those who leverage Chat Marketing to get new subscribers.